moeenchanna/moeenchanna/README.md

 # 💫About Me :
-- 🔭 I’m currently working on Tapsys.
+- 🔭 I’m currently working on AI Apps.
 - 🌱 I’m currently learning more about AI.
 - 💬 Ask me about Flutter, React Native or any tech-related stuff.
 - 📫 How to reach me: Twitter - @moeenchanna